Fix: Rust Error Handling Not Working — ? Operator, Custom Error Types, and thiserror/anyhow

 }Why This Happens

-Rust’s ? operator desugars to a match that calls From::from(err) on the error.
+Rust’s ? operator desugars to a match that pulls the Ok value out on success and, on failure, calls From::from(err) on the error before returning.
 For ? to work, the error type being converted must implement From<SourceError> for the function’s return error type.
-Without that From impl, Rust can’t convert between error types.
+Without that From impl, the compiler refuses to wire the two types together and you get the type-mismatch error you see on the source line.

 Fix 1: Implement From for Each Error Type